Skip to main content

 1. Design;

-2. Material;
+2. Material; or

-4. Outer appearance.
+3. iii.
+Outer appearance.

 3. In the event of equipment failure, accidental damage or natural occurrences (such as electrical storms, tornadoes, ice storms and the like), the ordinary maintenance or repair of: